 (b) if the net current assets differs from the figure used in the rate setting statement, a disclosure of the difference and a brief explanation of the reason for the difference.

-[Regulation 31 amended in Gazette 20 June 1997 pp.2840-1.]
+[Regulation 31 amended in Gazette 20 Jun 1997 p.
+2840-1.]

 32. Amounts which may be excluded in calculation of budget deficiency — s.
 6.2(3)